Brottweiler/Merged-Damage-Sounds/README.md

 Repeated the process above for `hit2.ogg` and `hit3.ogg`, then saved them as `hit[1-3].ogg`.

+### Update 2020-10-18

-**Update 2020-10-18**: In recent Minecraft versions, separate damage sounds were added for taking damage due to berry bushes, drowning and fire.
+In recent Minecraft versions, separate damage sounds were added for taking damage due to berry bushes, drowning and fire.
 These were also added.

 Credit
 ------